chamidullinr/gene-expression-analysis/README.md

 * chronically diseased patients and
 * recovered patients.

-The goal is to learn from the gene expression data and understand relationships among activity of the individual genes and the health condition of an individual.
+The goal is to learn from the gene expression data and understand relationships among activity of the individual genes, and the health condition of an individual.

 ## Solution
 The completed task is located in the Jupyter Notebook **gene_expression.ipynb**.